 It all starts with improving self service and strengthening the content/resources that help people find the best answers to their questions.
-Automated deflection tools like Self Assist can understand customers’ needs and independently access the right solutions from your content resources, enabling users to self-discover quickly.
+Automated deflection tools like Self Assist can understand customers’ needs and independently access the right solutions from your content resources, enabling users to quickly self-discover.
 Self Assist can scale for informational content even as populations of free users grow; deflection takes the human component out of appropriate support requests and delivers the information users demand.
 Think of Self Assist like an Alexa or Siri for all email-based tickets.

 Aligning Users With Agents Who Convert

 As you’re meeting the needs of customers by automating the discovery process, you can focus on unique support efforts that drive the best prospects down the conversion funnel.
 An automated triage solution further distinguishes customer requests so that each is directed to the most suitable representative.
-This smart solution can identify which freemium users are more likely to convert, and then send those tickets to the strongest/best-suited agents on your support team.
+This smart solution can identify which freemium users are more likely to convert, and then send those tickets to the strongest/best-suited agents within your support team.
 Destination CRM describes this best practice for freemium customer support:

 “Bring on board agents with sales backgrounds, who are skilled at confidently educating customers on the value of the product or service, leading a call, and reselling a customer on the value.
 In addition, incorporate formal personality profiling to identify what top performing agents have in common and work to assimilate those characteristics throughout the team.”

 AI-based solutions like Automated Response can learn from agent behavior of template usage and automatically respond to customers.
-Automation for free users is all about usage of email templates/macros to answer all informational questions with high accuracy and speed.
+Automation for free users is all about the usage of email templates/macros to answer all informational questions with high accuracy and speed.

-No matter where the ‘right’ solution lives—your knowledge base, templates, or forums—Agent Assist will source it and present it to your agents for speedier issue resolution, freeing up valuable time to focus on creative problem-solving and customer connection.
+No matter where the ‘right’ solution lives—your knowledge base, templates, or forums—Agent Assist will source and present it to your agents for speedier issue resolution, freeing up valuable time to focus on creative problem-solving and customer connection.

 In summary, you simply can't scale your customer support for users—free or paid—without automation in place.
-It won't replace your cadre of incredible, hard-working agents, it will augment their skillset and make common tasks surmountable.
+It won't replace your cadre of incredible, hard-working agents, it will augment their skill set and make common tasks surmountable.